 Why doesn’t my parrot like to bathe?

-Although bathing is a natural behavior for parrots and other birds, some of them just really never take to it.
+Although bathing is a natural behaviour for parrots and other birds, some of them just really never take to it.
 This can happen if your parrot never got the chance to bathe when it was young; it’s more common in rescues.
+Some species, like conures, are known for particularly loving to bathe themselves on a regular basis.

 Don’t worry too much.
 Your parrot should be able to keep itself clean enough.
 Just keep offering water, splashing your own hands in it to show how much fun bathing is, and rewarding the bird for showing interest.